hexbatch/apple-core/core-docs/step-3-scripts-remotes/remote-overview.md

 ## Data Going to the remote

 * The data a remote is sent can be packaged in other data, defined in the remote definition.
-* The gui of the token the data is associated with is also sent with the data
+* The gui of the element the data is associated with is also sent with the data
-* current_attributes (names and values) of the token: {}
+* current_attributes (names and values) of the element: {}
-* current token owner
+* current element owner
 * current api user
 * the earlier value of the attribute this is on
-* extra_input_params can be tied to other attributes not on the token, by the action.
+* extra_input_params can be tied to other attributes not on the element, by the action.
 If not bound, these are not sent

 when gathering the current_attributes:
 * Other remote attribute values are not sent unless there can be a cached read (so no remotes calling each other in endless cycles)